 Thousands of men and women loyally serve this country each year in the armed forces.
 As a way to say thank you, the Adult Degree Programs at Huntington University has lowered the cost of its degree programs for active-duty military personnel.
 Beginning in Fall 2011, tuition was reduced to $250 per credit hour for all 100 and 200-level courses for active-duty military personnel and their dependents.

 Huntington University has taken this step in a difficult economy to recognize the contributions our military personnel are making for our country, often at significant personal sacrifice.
-We are proud to provide a Christ-centered, nationally-recognized educational experience at a price that will make this a viable option for military families.
+Not only are we are proud to provide a Christ-centered, nationally-recognized educational experience at a price that will make this a viable option for military families, Huntington University is also proud to be a Yellow Ribbon School.

 Numerous military personnel have enrolled in the Adult Degree Programs since its inception in 1993 because of its reputation for quality education and the high standards it sets for its students.
 Senior Master Sgt.
 John Furge, a 2005 Adult Degree Programs graduate, used the program to finish his bachelor’s degree in organization management while continuing his career in the 122nd Fighter Wing of the Indiana Air National Guard in Fort Wayne, Ind.
 Chief Master Sgt.
 Tim Tolentino, also of the Fighter Wing, transferred to the program after discovering the convenience of the onsite classes and the quality of the professors.